Sergio-Mira/build-output-analyzer/README.md

+*Pipeline Build Output Analyzer*
+Find string/regexp in build output and bring it into the build summary.
 Work in progress.

 Features
 ========
-- Find regular expressions in build output and sub build output
+- Find string/regular expressions in build output and sub build output
 - Customizable level of message: info, warning, error
 - Customizable message (if non provided the found text is used)
 - Dynamic message making use of regular expression groups (can extract info from the regular expression and use it to construct a human readable message)
-- Works with Parametrized Trigger Plugin
-- Works with Pipeline Plugin
-- Supports looking for regular expressions in a buffer of lines (multi line reg exp)
-- Creates direct link to the console line, usable if the Console Line Number plugin is installed
+- Creates direct link to the console line (if the build can be resolved), usable if the Console Line Number plugin is installed
 - Can fail the build if an entry is found

 Install
 =======

-Tested with Jenkins 1.625.3
+Tested with Jenkins 2.121.3

 * Build the plugin
 * Upload the HPI file found in the `target` folder to Jenkins under `Plugin Management - Advanced`